TWO THIRDS SKY

 Artistic Director of Two Thirds Sky

-Lisa is Artistic Director of Two Thirds Sky and a mum of three-year old Sophie Emma.
+Lisa is Artistic Director of Two Thirds Sky and a mum of five-year old Sophie Emma.
 She developed a career originally as a performer and teacher and has had the privilege of working with; BBC Education, Bock and Vincenzi, V-TOL, Yael Flexer, Essential Alston (RADC), Ersatz Dance, and Rosemary Lee.
 After gaining an MA Choreography in 2005, Lisa founded Two Thirds Sky as a vehicle for collaborating with artists, and has received ACE funding and good critical reception.
 Projects have included; a collaboration with Kerry Nicholls, a dance and technology piece filmed in Russia for The Place Prize, a large scale cross-community promenade piece called Eventide (2015) and most recently a year-long project with Richard Alston Dance Company (2017).
 Lisa has lectured extensively throughout the UK and Europe including; De Montfort University, University of Leeds, Trinity Laban, University of Northampton, Middlesex University, and University of Bedfordshire.
 In 2014, Lisa was invited to deliver a Master class at the Centre National de Danse Contemporaine for the ‘World Dance Alliance’ summit in Angers.
 Whilst Senior Lecturer at UoB, Lisa lead BA Performing Arts 2008-2011 and wrote their MA Community Dance.

 Throughout her career Laura has developed a dance practice spanning professional and community performance, choreography and teaching.
 In 2005 Laura became a founding member of Two Thirds Sky, performing nationally in all of the company's work to date, including; The Size of Thought (Kerry Nicholls, 2005), Hold (2011) performed at the Edinburgh Fringe, and Eventide (2015).
 Her screen performances include the dance film The Water Rail (2014) and a feature in BBC series ‘Tough Guy or Chicken’.
 Laura has worked with choreographers such as Shane Shambhu and on ACE funded dance projects with Henri Oguike and Arc Dance.
 Since 2003 Laura has worked with the Richard Alston Dance Company, delivering workshops nationally and most recently co-choreographed What Happens in the Silence, with RADC dancer Ihsaan De Banya for the innovative Alston Inspired Project (The Royal & Derngate October 2017).
 In 2014 Dance United (Yorkshire) commissioned her work Behind the Wall as part of their repertoire.
 Laura is an established technique teacher, facilitator and choreographer making work and delivering training in Universities and vocational training institutions nationally.
 In addition to her extensive professional practice Laura holds a BA (Hons) and PGCE in Dance.